danwild/cesium-drawhelper/README.md

 Download repo or `$ bower install cesium-ng-drawhelper`

 Add the `cesium.drawhelper` module to your angular app, then use the `drawHelperService` to access draw functions.<br/>
-(before use, you must init `drawHelperService.init(myCesiumObject)` with your cesium Viewer or Widget).
+(before use, you must pass in your Cesium Viewer or Widget to init `drawHelperService.init(myCesiumObject)`).

 All draw functions accept a callback function in the options object which will be called with the created primitive.